 Here are a few tips that can make your web design process smooth-running and save you the effort:

-- Establish proper communication: Communicating with your team is important throughout the entire website development process.
+- Establish proper communication: Communicating with your team is important throughout the entire website development timeline.
 Your designers should engage you in the project to effectively develop a site that represents you, your business and your offerings.
 They should actively report on their progress and completed tasks so that you can easily track the process.

 - Optimize the working environment: Your web designers should have different tools at their disposal to optimize the process.
 From project management to wireframing and graphic design, there is software that they can leverage to boost their productivity.